 The DPI switch is not located on the top of your mouse.
 Instead, the DPI button is at the bottom.
 To change the profile, you will need to flip your mouse.
 It’s still very convenient to swap profiles before you play a game.
 However, it doesn’t allow for changing the DPI level immediately.

 How does the Logitech Pro Wireless perform against the Logitech g903?
-The Lightspeed wireless technology is featured on both gaming mice.
+The Lightspeed wireless technology is featured on both wireless gaming mice.
 It claims to offer near-zero latency and unrivaled speed and accuracy.
 Both gaming mice are responsive and precise in use without any delay or lag.

-Both mice have mechanical buttons that can be pressed with precision and firmness thanks to advanced tensioning.
+Two wireless gaming mice have mechanical buttons that can be pressed with precision and firmness thanks to advanced tensioning.
 They use different sensors.
 Logitech G903 generally performs better than another one.

 Logitech G903 includes the trusted Pixart PMW3366 sensors.
 Professional players highly recommend it for many reasons.
 The sensor is extremely precise and accurate.